 The Vallée Blanche is a 20km off-piste route that starts at 3812 meters on the Aiguille du Midi and drops 2,800 metres through amazing scenery past giant walls of ice, giant crevices and with Mont Blanc towering over you.
 You really need a guide (or you could fall in one of those giant crevices) and even with one you almost wet your pants before you even start.
 Before you even put your skis on there is the infamous arête (a ridge) from the cable car station where you are roped together with your guide (if one goes we all go).
 You have to clamber down, skis and poles in one hand, hanging on to a guide rope with the other, for about 100 metres, with sheer drops on either side.
 People fall off this ridge and die each and every year – once you slide it is goodnight Vienna.
 The actual run after was easy in comparison – even skiing over tiny bridges over huge chasms and over the the Mer de Glace, which means Sea of Ice and in parts was sheer ice.

 Saustal, Mürren, Switzerland

-The ridge we walked along, and on the other side is Saustal.
+The ridge we walked along, and on the left side is Saustal.

 Heliskiing, Arrowsmith ranges, Cantebury, New Zealand